Best Practice Naming Conventions for Email Marketers to stay organised

 For regular emails, a date format helps in organization.

-What about changing existing names for tags etc in ActiveCampaign?
+What about changing existing names for tags etc in ActiveCampaign and other email marketing tech?

 Map them first